NNAP Healthcare Improvement Strategy

 These goals are:

-1. Reduce the difference between the networks with the most negative and most positive treatment effect for mortality until discharge home (3.8% based on 2021 results) by 0.3% per year over a 10-year period, with no associated increase in mortality in the network with the lowest observed rate.
+1. Reduce the difference between the networks with the most negative and most positive treatment effect1 for mortality until discharge home (3.8% based on 2021 results) by 0.3% per year over 10 years period, without increasing mortality in the network with the lowest observed rate.

-3. For babies born at less than 32 weeks gestation, increase the proportion discharged home from neonatal care having experienced no serious complication of prematurity (late onset bloodstream infection, NEC, BPD and serious preterm brain injury and mortality) by 1% per year over a ten-year period based on an estimated baseline proportion of 51% observed in the NNAP 2021 data
+3. For babies born at less than 32 weeks gestation, increase the proportion discharged home from neonatal care having experienced no serious complication of prematurity (late onset bloodstream infection, NEC, BPD and serious preterm brain injury and mortality) by 1% per year over a ten-year period based on an estimated baseline proportion of 49.7% observed in the NNAP 2021 data*.

 You can download the full strategy below.